J.D./M.B.A. Programs with The Drucker Graduate School of Management

 Students entering Southwestern or Drucker are advised to spend the first year at Southwestern, taking 1L coursework.
 During the second year in the program, students generally attend Drucker full-time (16 or more units), taking the core M.B.A. coursework.
 The curriculum in the third and subsequent years will include the remaining required courses and electives for both degrees as necessary.

-Drucker students pursuing a J.D. at Southwestern may also choose a curricular concentration such as Civil Litigation and Advocacy, Criminal Law and Advocacy, Entertainment and Media Law, Public Interest Law, or Technology and Entrepreneurship.
+Drucker students pursuing a J.D. at Southwestern may also choose a curricular concentration such as Civil Litigation and Advocacy, Criminal Law and Advocacy, Entertainment and Media Law, Labor and Employment Law, Public Interest Law, or Technology and Entrepreneurship.

 Can third and fourth-year students take courses at both schools concurrently?